natmegs/reddit-clone/README.md

 No2: Comments: a possible improvement to the comments view would be to add collapsible/expandible capabilities to comment trees.

 No3: Text formatting.
 It appears as though sometimes text for comments and posts is sent back in markdown style formatting.
-Would be nice to parse this to maintain original formatting.
+Would be nice to parse this to maintain original formatting instead of displaying plain text.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.